FloweryScythe13/label-skill/README.md

 # label-skill

 ## Azure Cognitive Search
-Custom named entity recognition is a common challenge for most scenarios in Cognitive Search.
+Custom named entity recognition is a common challenge for most scenarios in [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search).
 When building a named entity recognizer, one of the biggest challenges is a lack of labeled data.
-For organizations that know examples of entities they want to identify, the label skill takes in a list of labels and as an output generates a set of POS tagged sentences with IOB labels for the entities.
+For organizations that know examples of entities they want to identify, the label skill takes in a list of custom entities and associated types and as an output, generates a set of POS tagged sentences with IOB labels for the entities.

 ## Build and deploy
 1. Clone the repo